-Assume that all three Conferencing Nodes currently handling the media for this conference in location USA have reached their capacity, so Emma's media is routed directly to MexConf01 in location Mexico (because Mexico is the primary overflow location for the USA location).
+Assume that all three Conferencing Nodes in location USA have reached their capacity, so Emma's media is routed directly to MexConf01 in location Mexico (because Mexico is the primary overflow location for the USA location).
 USConf01 continues to handle her signaling.

-Assume that all of the Conferencing Nodes currently handling the media for this conference in location Mexico have reached their capacity, so Frank's media is routed directly to BraConf01 in location Brazil (because Brazil is the primary overflow location for the Mexico location to which Frank is connected).
+Assume that all of the Conferencing Nodes in location Mexico have reached their capacity, so Frank's media is routed directly to BraConf01 in location Brazil (because Brazil is the primary overflow location for the Mexico location to which Frank is connected).
 MexConf01 continues to handle his signaling.

-Assume that all of the Conferencing Nodes currently handling the media for this conference in location USA have reached their capacity, as have all of the nodes handling the media for this conference in the USA location's primary failover location of Mexico, so Greta's media is routed directly to CanConf01 in location Canada (because Canada is the secondary overflow location for the USA location to which Greta is connected; it is irrelevant if location Brazil has spare capacity as Brazil is not an overflow location for endpoints connected to the USA location).
+Assume that all of the Conferencing Nodes in location USA have reached their capacity, as have all of the nodes in the USA location's primary overflow location of Mexico, so Greta's media is routed directly to CanConf01 in location Canada (because Canada is the secondary overflow location for the USA location to which Greta is connected; it is irrelevant if location Brazil has spare capacity as Brazil is not an overflow location for endpoints connected to the USA location).
 USConf03 continues to handle her signaling.

-Note that this example deliberately describes an extreme scenario as its purpose is to demonstrate the location overflow logic applied by Pexip Infinity.
+Note that this example deliberately describes an extreme scenario as its purpose is to demonstrate how location overflow logic is applied.

 Conference escalation from locally to globally distributed is handled automatically by Pexip Infinity and is seamless to conference participants.